AndyShiue/Ende-readme/README.md

 # Open Problems

-1. ~~Do `dyn impl`s make sense?~~ **YES THEY DO.** They are needed to implement `Coerce`.
-   They are partial functions operating at runtime.
-   They are probably needed if we want to make the object-oriented perspective of the language better.
-   But do we actually need OO?
-2. Can function types from a hierarchy to another hierarchy have a type?
+1. Can function types from a hierarchy to another hierarchy have a type?
-3. What is the use of hierarchies other than `Type`?
+2. What is the use of hierarchies other than `Type`?
    I'm thinking that it should be able to postulate extra axioms which shouldn't be done in `Type` because they break the totality of `const fn`s at runtime.
-4. Is it possible to be generic over hierarchies?
+3. Is it possible to be generic over hierarchies?
-5. Is it possible to define new *hierarchy constructors* other than `..()` and `..{}`?
+4. Is it possible to define new *hierarchy constructors* other than `..()` and `..{}`?
    If it's possible, I shouldn't use special syntax on variadic types but something like `OrderedVariadic[Hierarchy]`.
    Is the ambiguity between an universe and a hierarchy okay?